A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 Transportation in Takachiho

 Many of Takachiho’s main attractions are scattered around the town center and are easily walkable, the furthest being Takachiho Gorge which is about a 30-minute walk from Takachiho Bus Center.
-However, some things to do in Takachiho are located outside of the town center and can only be accessed by rental car, taxi, or public bus.
+However, some things to do in Takachiho are located outside the town center and can only be accessed by rental car, taxi, or public bus.

 Places to Stay in Takachiho